saezlab/ParTIpy/README.md

 [![GitHub issues](https://img.shields.io/github/issues/saezlab/partipy.svg)](https://github.com/saezlab/partipy/issues/)
 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/saezlab/ParTIpy/main.svg)](https://results.pre-commit.ci/latest/github/saezlab/ParTIpy/main)
 <!-- badges: end -->

-`partipy` provides a scalable and user-friendly implementation of the Pareto Task Inference (ParTI) framework [1,2] for analyzing functional trade-offs in single-cell and spatial omics data.
+`partipy` (Pareto Task Inference in Python) provides a scalable and user-friendly implementation of the Pareto Task Inference (ParTI) framework [1,2] for analyzing functional trade-offs in biological data, particularly in high-throughput single-cell and spatial omics data.

 ParTI models gene expression variability within a cell type by capturing functional trade-offs - e.g., glycolysis vs. gluconeogenesis.
 The framework posits that cells lie along Pareto fronts, where improving one biological task inherently compromises another, forming a functional landscape represented as a polytope.
 Vertices of this polytope correspond to specialist cells optimized for distinct tasks, while generalists occupy interior regions balancing multiple functions.

-To infer this structure, *Archetypal Analysis (AA)* models each cell as a convex combination of extremal points, called archetypes.
+To infer this structure, **archetypal analysis** models each cell as a convex combination of extremal points, called archetypes.
 These archetypes are constrained to lie within the convex hull of the data, ensuring interpretability and biological plausibility.
-In contrast to clustering methods that impose hard boundaries, AA preserves the continuous nature of gene expression variability and reveals functional trade-offs without artificial discretization.
+In contrast to clustering methods that impose hard boundaries, archetypal analysis preserves the continuous nature of gene expression variability and reveals functional trade-offs without artificial discretization.

 `partipy` integrates with the scverse ecosystem, supports AnnData, and employs coreset-based optimization for scalability to millions of cells.